 Tips for Making a Salt Dry Brine Turkey

 Use a Thawed turkey.
-It is important that the turkey is thawed before prepping the turkey with the salt brine.
+The turkey must be thawed before prepping it with salt brine.

 Plan Ahead.
 Start the dry brining process at least 1 to 3 days before cooking the turkey.
 This allows ample time for the flavors to infuse the meat.

 Rub the salt under the skin.
-When you are rubbing the salt on the turkey it is important to lift the turkey skin and rub the salt on all of the areas under the turkey skin.
+When you rub the salt on the turkey, it is important to lift the skin and rub the salt on all of the areas under it.

 Prep the Turkey.
 Pat the turkey dry with paper towels before applying the dry brine.
 Moisture on the skin can hinder the salt from adhering effectively.